Kong/docs.konghq.com/app/gateway-oss/2.5.x/hybrid-mode.md

 If the compatibility checks fail, the control plane stops pushing out new config to the incompatible data planes to avoid breaking them.

-When new configs are sent out from control planes to data planes, the data planes runs it's own schema validator against control plane supplied DB-less config.
+When new configs are sent from control planes to data planes, the data planes runs it's own schema validator against control plane supplied DB-less config.
 Data planes reject any config that does not pass the schema validation.